ArhanUofT/scPipeVis/README.md

   makes for a perfect use case for the shiny app.
 All the functions make use of functions implemented in already existing R packages made for scRNA-seq data analysis.
 These packages are mentioned below and their full references are in the References section below.
+There are intext citations present in the man pages for all the functions wherever an already existing function from another package was used.
 - Packages used: SingleCellExperiment (Lun et al. 2016), scuttle (McCarthy et al. 2017), scater (McCarthy et al. 2017), scran (Lun et al. 2016), S4Vectors, ggplot2